-- B. A bargaining unit employee required by the Fire Chief or his designee to be on stand-by during the Monday through Friday tour of duty shall be compensated at the rate of two (2) hours of compensatory time per day.
+B. A bargaining unit employee required by the Fire Chief or his designee to be on stand-by during the Monday through Friday tour of duty shall be compensated at the rate of two (2) hours of compensatory time per day.
 An employee who is called back to active duty while on stand-by during such Monday through Friday tour will receive no stand-by pay for the day on which the active duty was performed.
 The rate of compensation for the Friday through Monday tour shall be one-half (1/2) hour of compensatory time for every one (1) hour on stand-by.
 An employee called back to active duty during the Friday through Monday tour will receive no stand-by pay for those hours during that tour that he/she is on active duty.
-The rate of compensation for standing by on a designated holiday shall be a total of eight (8) hours of compensatory time. - C. This Section shall not apply to unusual circumstances which result in the Department's Emergency Operation Plan being placed into effect, provided that when a "yellow alert" is in effect for seventy-two (72) hours those affected employees shall receive one (1) day's pay.
+The rate of compensatory time.

+C. This Section shall not apply to unusual circumstances which result in the Department's Emergency Operation Plan being placed into effect, provided that when a "yellow alert" is in effect for seventy-two (72) hours those affected employees shall receive one (1) day's pay.
 In addition, affected employees shall be compensated at a rate of one (1) day's pay for each subsequent seventy-two (72) hours on alert.